Syria

 Plain English: Italian operators should avoid the OSTT/Damascus FIR.

-ITALIAN AIR CARRIERS AND CAPTAINS OF AIRCRAFT IN CHARGE OF AIR SERVICES OPERATED BY CARRIERS HOLDING AN OPERATING LICENSE ISSUED BY ITALY, WHETHER THEY ARE CONTRACTUAL CARRIERS AND/OR OPERATING CARRIERS, OR PERFORMING AIR SERVICES THROUGH A WET LEASE OR A CODESHARE AGREEMENT AS WELL AS FOR ANY FLIGHT MADE WITH AN AIRCRAFT REGISTERED IN ITALY, ARE RECOMMENDED TO AVOID FIR OSTT DAMASCUS.
-10 JUL 14:49 2023 UNTIL 04 OCT 23:59 2023.
-CREATED: 10 JUL 14:50 2023
+ITALIAN AIR CARRIERS AND CAPTAINS OF AIRCRAFT IN CHARGE OF AIR SERVICES OPERATED BY CARRIERS HOLDING AN OPERATING LICENSE ISSUED BY ITALY, WHETHER THEY ARE CONTRACTUAL CARRIERS AND/OR OPERATING CARRIERS, OR PERFORMING AIR SERVICES THROUGH A WET LEASE OR A CODESHARE AGREEMENT AS WELL AS FOR ANY FLIGHT MADE WITH AN AIRCRAFT REGISTERED IN ITALY WHEN PLANNING FLIGHT OPERATIONS ARE RECOMMENDED TO AVOID DAMASCUS FIR (OSTT) AT ALL ALTITUDES ACCORDING TO EASA SAFETY DIRECTIVES.
+31 MAR 10:20 2025 UNTIL 28 JUN 23:59 2025 ESTIMATED.
+CREATED: 31 MAR 10:21 2025

 Source: USA